Kucoin/kucoin-api-docs/source/localizable/index.html.md

 <aside class="notice">The sub-account needs to transfer funds from the main account to the trade account before trading.</aside>

+###ASSESTS TRANSFER###
+Asset accounts are not automatically generated (when funds are credited, the main account will be created auto),if you need to transfer assets between main account and trade account:

+- Create a main or trade account of the same currency via the "**Create an account**" interface;
+- Get the accountId via the "**List acconts**" interface and the id from the response is the accountId;
+- Transfer assets between main accout and trade accout via the "**inner-transfer**" interface.

 ###HTTP REQUEST###
 **POST /api/v1/accounts/inner-transfer**